mattfysh/vite-and-monaco/readme.md

-# issue 1 - css missing in prod mode only
+# issue 1 - in prod mode, CSS is missing

 - `npm run dev` will launch Vite dev mode, interact with the editor - it works as expected